mark-jay/concurrency-presentation/PITCHME.md

 ```
 1. Monitor releasing happens-before acquiring the same monitor.
-2. Write to a volatile variable happens-before reading from that variable.
+2. Write to a volatile variable happens-before reading from that var.
-3. Writing to a final-field during object construction happens-before writing this object to any variable(writing that happens outside of this ctor).
+3. Writing to a final-field during object construction happens-before
+   writing this object to any variable(writing that happens outside of this ctor).
 4. Atomic* classes.
-The memory effects for accesses and updates of atomics generally follow the rules for volatiles
+The memory effects for accesses and updates of
+   atomics generally follow the rules for volatiles
 ```

 ---